-I sat down with Presley’s pediatric dentist, Dr. Mary Shannon, she’s a mom of two kids herself and she has the best advice for toddler tooth care.
+I sat down with Presley’s pediatric dentist, Dr. Mary Shannon, to learn all about toddler tooth care.
+Dr. Shannon is a mom of two kids herself and she gives the best advice.

 What age do I start brushing their teeth?